mirumee/saleor-sdk-python/README.md

 ### Build and deploy

-This is done by a CI/CD workflow upon the creation of a release but in case of the need for a manual publication of the packager to PyPI you need to build the package archive and publish it.
+To publish a new version to PyPI, update it's version number in the `pyproject/toml` file and create new github release.

+In case whe you need to make a new release without GitHub workflow, use following `hatch` commands:

 ```
 hatch build -c